iggredible/Learn-Vim/ch13_the_global_command.md

 - `/\[/+1,/\]/-1` then refers to any lines between "[" and "]".
 - `sort` is a command-line command to sort.

-## Learn The Global Command The Smart Way
+## Learn the Global Command the Smart Way

 The global command executes the command-line command against all matching lines.
 With it, you only need to run a command once and Vim will do the rest for you.
 To become proficient at the global command, two things are required: a good vocabulary of command-line commands and a knowledge of regular expressions.
 As you spend more time using Vim, you will naturally learn more command-line commands.
 A regular expression knowledge will require a more active approach.
 But once you become comfortable with regular expressions, you will be ahead of many.